EDDataAPI/eddata-auth/README.md

 ## 🙏 Acknowledgments

-Based on the original Ardent Insight project by Iain Collins.
+Based on the Ardent Insight project by Iain Collins.
-Modernized for Node.js 24 with patterns from eddata-collector.
+Modernized and rebranded as EDData for Node.js 24 with patterns from eddata-collector.

 ## 📞 Support